 Town Avoids Paying Massive $5 Million Ransom In Cyberattack

-When the city of New Bedford, Mass., was hit by a ransomware attack in July, with hackers demanding $5.3 million in Bitcoin to release the city's data, town officials tried an old law enforcement tactic to deal with hostage-takers: open dialogue and stall for time.
+When the city of New Bedford, Mass., was hit by a ransomware attack in July, with hackers demanding $5.3 million in bitcoin to release the city's data, town officials tried an old law enforcement tactic to deal with hostage-takers: open dialogue and stall for time.

 New Bedford's computer network was attacked with Ryuk ransomware on the night of July 4, Mayor John Mitchell told reporters on Wednesday.
-Because the attack occurred over a holiday and most computers were shut off, the malware only spread to 4% of the city's more than 3,500 computers.
+Because the attack occurred over a holiday and most computers were shut off, the malware spread to just 4% of the city's more than 3,500 computers.

 That was the first lucky break.